Essential Guide

 How to Avoid It:

-• Build an emergency fund equal to your excess before increasing it to save on premiums—this ensures you can always afford to claim.
+• Build an emergency fund equal to your excess before increasing it to save on premiums — this ensures you can always afford to claim.

-• Review excess levels annually as your financial situation changes—increase it as your savings grow, or reduce it if finances tighten.
+• Review excess levels annually as your financial situation changes — increase it as your savings grow, or reduce it if finances tighten.

 8

-Cancelling Travel Insurance to Save $100-$200
+Cancelling Travel Insurance to Save a Few Dollars

 The Mistake: